Lumi-supercomputer/lumi-userguide/docs/software/packages/vasp.md

 Then, you can run the install command:

-    eb --sourcepath=[directory where the VASP source is stored] VASP-6.3.0-cpeGNU-22.06.eb -r
+    eb --sourcepath=[directory where the VASP source is stored] VASP-6.3.2-cpeGNU-22.06.eb -r

-The installation process is quite slow, it will take ca 20 minutes, but afterwards, you will have a module called "VASP/6.3.0-cpeGNU-22.06" installed in your home directory.
+The installation process is quite slow, it will take ca 20 minutes, but afterwards, you will have a module called "VASP/6.3.2-cpeGNU-22.06" installed in your home directory.

-    module load VASP/6.3.0-cpeGNU-22.06
+    module load VASP/6.3.2-cpeGNU-22.06

 The usual VASP binaries, `vasp_std`, `vasp_gam` etc will now be in your PATH.
 Launch VASP with e.g. `srun vasp_std`.
 Please note that you must do `module load LUMI/22.06 partition/C` to see the VASP module in the module system.
 The same applies to the SLURM batch scripts which you send to the compute nodes.

-You can see other versions of VASP that can be automatically installed by running the EasyBuild command
+You can see other versions of VASP that can be automatically installed in the same way by running the EasyBuild command

     eb -S VASP

 or checking the [LUMI-EasyBuild-contrib](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib/tree/main/easybuild/easyconfigs/v/VASP) repository on GitHub directly.

-We build the VASP executable with bindings to several external libraries activated: currently Wannier90, DFTD4, and Libxc.
+We build the VASP executables with bindings to several external libraries activated: currently HDF5, Wannier90, DFTD4, and Libxc.

 ## Example batch scripts